5h1nN/FYP---Anonymous-Reputation-System/README.md

 The aim of this project is to prevent Distributed Denial of Services attack by making use of blind signature.
 For more information about Blind Signature, refer to https://en.wikipedia.org/wiki/Blind_signature

+The web application is created as a proof of concept of how blind signature can be used to provide a token of trust in anonymous connection.
+For more information, please refer to the amended final report.

 Credits:
 This project is done under the supervision of Prof Alwen Fernanto Tiu and Prof Anwitaman Datta.
 This project uses the JSBN library written by Tom Wu @ http://www-cs-students.stanford.edu/~tjw/jsbn/ for the RSA math calculation.